therealbstern/apcupsd/doc/manual/manual.rst

 NIS (Network Information Server) mode allows for communication between instances of apcupsd running on different hosts.
 Only one of those hosts, the server, needs to talk to the UPS directly.
-The others, clients, optain information about the state of the UPS by querying the server.
+The others, clients, obtain information about the state of the UPS by querying the server.
 NIS is *not* related to Sun's NIS/YP services.